HussienElgabry/datasharing/README.md

 You should then expect from the statistician:

-1. An analysis script that performs each of the analyses (not just instructions)
+1. An analysis script that performs each of the analyses (not just instructions).
-1. The exact computer code they used to run the analysis
+1. The exact computer code they used to run the analysis.
 1. All output files/figures they generated.

 This is the information you will use in the supplement to establish reproducibility and precision of your results.
 Each of the steps in the analysis should be clearly explained and you should ask questions when you don't understand